jlevers/selling-partner-api/docs/Api/FbaOutboundV20200701Api.md

 Returns a list of return reason codes for a seller SKU in a given marketplace.
+The parameters for this operation may contain special characters that require URL encoding.
+To avoid errors with SKUs when encoding URLs, refer to [URL Encoding](https://developer-docs.amazon.com/sp-api/docs/url-encoding).

 **Usage Plan:**